 Interview

-Rosa Sureda: "You have to put in a lot of hours to be self-employed and run a shop"
+Rosa Sureda: "You have to work many hours to be self-employed and run a store"

 Rosa Sureda in her shop.